Last year, we shared some of our favourite UK drives and destinations for both the summer and winter months.

 The Dragon’s Spine, Wales

-Snowdonia National Park awaits further up the road, the largest of the national parks in Wales and an area that combines soaring mountain peaks with deep, lush valleys.
+Eryri National Park (Snowdonia) awaits further up the road, the largest of the national parks in Wales and an area that combines soaring mountain peaks with deep, lush valleys.
 Here you’ll find towns such as Dolgellau, Blaenau Ffestiniog and Betws-y-Coed along the route.

 Described as ‘the gateway to Snowdonia’, Betws-y-Coed in particular has loads to offer travellers.
-The town sits in the Gwydir Forest and has become a popular tourist destination thanks to its picturesque location and the various outdoor activities on offer.
+The town sits in the Gwydir Forest and has become a popular tourist destination thanks to its picturesque location and various outdoor activities.

 Leaving the national park behind and it’s time to follow the River Conwy north to the town that shares its name.
 Conwy sits at the end of the Dragon’s Spine route and is home to attractions such as Conwy Castle.
 This World Heritage Site dates back to the late 13th century and is a more than fitting place to bring the car to a stop and wave goodbye to your Welsh adventure.